 Academic Success: A primary value of the Sherman Program is a dedication to education, which starts with the commitment to one’s own learning.
 We believe great teachers are those who are always thirsty for knowledge and seek out learning opportunities.
 Sherman Scholars are students first.

-- Alumni Support: This multi-tiered support and community continues when scholars graduate and enter the classroom, with a particular emphasis on navigating the first few years of teaching.
+Alumni Support: Our support, through coaching and community, continues when scholars graduate and enter the classroom as teachers.
+We are committed to guiding our alumni through the first few years of teaching.

 The Sherman Scholars Program uses a model of multi-tiered support for our Scholars while students at UMBC and as alumni in the workforce.
 These support systems are: